 CAREX Canada (CARcinogen EXposure) is a multi-institution team of researchers and specialists with expertise in epidemiology, risk assessment, toxicology, geographic information systems, and knowledge mobilization.
 The purpose of CAREX Canada is to provide a body of knowledge about Canadians’ exposures to known and suspected carcinogens, in order to support organizations in prioritizing exposures and in developing targeted exposure reduction policies and programs.

-CAREX Canada is funded by the Canadian Partnership Against Cancer and hosted at Simon Fraser University.
+CAREX Canada is funded by the Canadian Partnership Against Cancer and hosted at the University of British Columbia.

 For more background about CAREX Canada, see our Frequently Asked Questions.

 To help reduce Canadians’ exposures to carcinogens and reduce the risk of cancer and chronic disease in Canada

 To inspire action towards reducing Canadians’ exposures to carcinogens by:

 - Offering an accessible, educational repository of information about Canadians’ exposures to carcinogens

 - Providing unique expertise that organizations can use to set evidence-based priorities for research, policy, and practice

 - Offering relevant, up-to-date information that addresses how exposures are impacted by changing environments

 - Supporting efforts to reduce exposure inequities across jurisdictions and populations

 CAREX Canada acts as a credible, go-to source of information about Canadians’ exposures to known and suspected carcinogens where people live and work.

 CAREX Canada research and knowledge mobilization efforts are relevant and useful to organizations working to protect populations from exposures to carcinogens.

 CAREX Canada works collaboratively through partnerships and networks to offer unique expertise and apply exposure estimates towards prevention research, policy, and practice.

 CAREX Canada scientists work at the forefront of epidemiology, risk assessment, toxicology, geographic information systems, and knowledge mobilization.

 Funding for CAREX Canada’s pilot project in 2003 came from WorkSafeBC.
 Since 2007, CAREX Canada has been funded by the Canadian Partnership Against Cancer, an independent organization funded by Health Canada to accelerate action on cancer control.
-CAREX Canada has been hosted at Simon Fraser University from 2013-22, and has been hosted at the University of British Columbia since 2022.
+CAREX Canada was hosted at Simon Fraser University from 2013-22, and has been hosted at the University of British Columbia since 2022.